webjsx/webjsx/README.md

-Here's the updated README with the remaining issues fixed:

----

 # webjsx

 webjsx is a minimal virtual DOM library for building web applications with JSX and Web Components.
 It focuses on simplicity, providing just **two core functions**: